The application cycle for the fall 2022 program is now open.

-- Introduction to Infectious Disease (MIIM-545S) – This first-year course is built around lectures in the Medical Microbiology course that College of Medicine medical students take as part of their second-year medical school curriculum.
+- Introduction to Infectious Disease – This element is built around lectures in the Medical Microbiology course that College of Medicine medical students take as part of their second-year medical school curriculum.

-- Clinical Correlations in Infectious Disease (MIIM-653S) – This second-year course features researchers and clinicians at the College of Medicine who talk about their active research programs in the field of infectious disease.
+- Clinical Correlations in Infectious Disease – This element features researchers and clinicians at the College of Medicine who talk about their active research programs in the field of infectious disease.

-- Research Internship in Infectious Disease (MIIM-652S) – This experiential learning course gets you involved in basic, translational, or clinical research in the field of infectious disease.
+- Research Internship in Infectious Disease – This experiential element gets you involved in basic, translational, or clinical research in the field of infectious disease.
 Many of our INFD students have worked in laboratories here at the College of Medicine.
 Others have completed their internship requirement in industry and biotechnology settings.